gmc-code/PC-microbit-micropython/docs/extra/ucollections_module.rst

 .. function:: ucollections.namedtuple(name, fields)

     Create a new namedtuple type with a specific name and set of fields.
 A namedtuple is a subclass of tuple which allows access to its fields not just by numeric index, but also with an attribute access syntax using field names.
 Fields is a sequence of strings specifying field names.
-It can also be a a string with space-separated field named (but this is less efficient).
+It can also be a string with space-separated field named (but this is less efficient).

 .. code-block:: python